Aiven-Open/klaw-docs/blog/2023/07/high-availability-for-klaw.md

 For optimal performance of Klaw, we recommend the following system requirements.
-These specifications assume a user base of approximately 100 or more, with around 50 or more Kafka clusters and over 10,000 topics.
+These specifications assume a user base of approximately 100 or more, with around 50 or more Apache Kafka clusters and over 10,000 topics.

 Core Governance Application / Cluster Application